-Figure 3 Abdominal computed tomography images of the Kaposi sarcoma.
-These two figures were patient’s abdominal computed tomography results scanned before and after chemotherapy.
+Figure 3 Abdominal CT images of KS.
+These two figures are patient’s abdominal CT results scanned before and after chemotherapy.
 The distance between two arrows is the size of the tumour.
-A: The size is 4.98 cm and it was shot before chemotherapy on August 16, 2016 which showed thickened wall in the middle-lower rectum; B: The size is 4.18 cm and was scanned after four rounds of chemotherapy on November 21, 2016 which presented that the focus had shrunk than before.
+A: The size was 4.98 cm and was scanned before chemotherapy on August 16, 2016, which showed thickened wall in the middle-lower rectum; B: The size was 4.18 cm and was scanned after four rounds of chemotherapy on November 21, 2016, which showed that the focus had shrunk.